Picmal: Privacy policy

 Trust

-I built Picmal to be as private as possible while still allowing me to fix bugs and improve the experience.
-Your images are yours, your privacy matters, and I only collect what's necessary to make the app better.
+I built Picmal to be as private as possible.
+Your images are yours, your privacy matters, and the app doesn't collect any data from your device.
 If you have questions about privacy, just email me at support@picmal.app.

 Questions?